-Table 10 Column (1) shows that the probability of being employed in a lab decreases by 2.7 percentage points or 6.14% relative to the mean of the sample.
+Table 10 Column (1) shows that the probability of being employed in a lab decreases by 5.6 percentage points or 13.2% relative to the mean of the sample.
 In Column (2), we include controls for the experience of the undergraduate in a lab, which we measure as the number of prior quarters that the undergrad has been employed in a lab.
 We also include the interaction of the minimum wage change and the experience of the undergrad.
 These estimates show that students with more experience are less likely to be employed.
-The reason for this negative association is because we do not observe when the student graduates; Therefore, in the later observations, the student is less likely to be employed as they are more likely to have already graduated.
+The reason for this negative association is because we do not observe when the student graduates; therefore, in the later observations, the student is less likely to be employed as they are more likely to have already graduated.
 The interaction term between experience and a minimum wage change is positive.
-This implies that undergraduates with more experience working in scientific research are also more likely to continue working in labs.
+This implies that undergraduates with more experience working in scientific research are also more likely to continue working in labs when the minimum wage changes.